Malibu, California: Parks and recreation

 California State Parkland in the hills behind Malibu provides extensive horseback-riding, hiking, running, and mountain-biking options, affording many different views of the Santa Monica Mountains, the curve of the Santa Monica Bay, Santa Catalina Island, and the San Fernando Valley.
-There are many points of access to the Backbone Trail System scattered throughout the local canyons, as well as a variety of smaller, local trail-heads.
+There are many points of access to the Backbone Trail System throughout the local canyons, as well as a variety of smaller, local trailheads.

 Pacific Coast Highway is popular with road cycling enthusiasts for its vistas.
-The route also has a reputation for being quite dangerous for cyclists, a fact which inspired the creation of the Dolphin Run, an annual community event commemorating local victims of reckless driving.
+The route also has a reputation for being quite dangerous for cyclists, which inspired the creation of the Dolphin Run, an annual community event commemorating local victims of reckless driving.
 The Dolphin Run was held each Autumn from 1990 to 2004.

 In late June 2008, the Malibu Pier reopened after $10 million in renovations.